 If some of the owners of the legal acquiree (the accounting acquirer) do not exchange their equity interests for equity interests of the legal parent (the accounting acquiree).
 Those owners are treated as a non-controlling interest in the consolidated financial statements after the reverse acquisition.
-That is because the owners of the legal acquiree that do not exchange their equity interests for equity interests of the legal acquirer have an interest in only the results and net assets of the legal acquiree for accounting purposes, the owners of the legal acquirer have an interest in the results and net assets of the combined entity.
+That is because the owners of the legal acquiree that do not exchange their equity interests for equity interests of the legal acquirer have an interest in only the results and net assets of the legal acquiree-not in the results and net assets of the combined entity.
+Conversely, even though the legal acquirer is the acquiree for accounting purposes, the owners of the legal acquirer have an interest in the results and net assets of the combined entity.